standstaff/docs2/workgroups/newdoc/children_of_determiners.md

 and [Dan](https://github.com/UniversalDependencies/docs/issues/1059#issuecomment-2452688911).

-## Problematic Constructions that Do Not Deserve an Exception
+## Problematic Constructions that Do Not Need an Exception

 ### Adverbial Clauses